 Specialist Experience and Skills

-In a varied career path spanning over two decades, there is virtually no aspect of SEN education that I haven’t experienced.
+In a varied career path spanning over two decades, there is virtually no aspect of education that I haven’t experienced.
 My SEND career began at the age of eighteen when I began to working as a recreational counsellor for the local council.
 Having continued in my career path in SEND for so long, after qualifying as a teacher, I ended up teaching in a special school in London.
 I have worked with SEN children of all ages with the bulk of my experience being with ASD.
 I am also a proud mum to two adopted children whose needs cross many boundaries across speech delay, Down's Syndrome, ADHD, SPD, dyscalculia, dyslexia, PDA and trauma/attachment.
-After my son struggled with his additional needs to the point where he could no longer stay in school, I decided to forge a small tuition service myself and offered to other children who were out of school due to their complex needs.
-We developed our own educational program which integrated therapeutic principles whilst allowing all of the child's learning to be holistic and self-directed.
-Not to be discouraged, my business partner and I have reshaped the business into a consultancy, tutoring and therapy service.
-In addition to teaching students directly, I have written curriculae for SEND schools at both the primary and secondary stages.
+After my son struggled with his additional needs to the point where he could no longer stay in school, I decided to forge a small tuition service with a small army of passionate therapists and support staff.
+We offered these services to other children who were out of school due to their complex needs.
+As our setting evolved, we developed our own educational program which integrated therapeutic principles whilst allowing all of the child's learning to be holistic and self-directed.
+In addition to teaching students directly, I have written curriculum for SEND schools at both the primary and secondary stages.
 This included developing a flexible curriculum in both Maths and English, as well as building an assessment and monitoring system from scratch.
 My knowledge of the curriculum is very comprehensive and therefore I can draw on outcomes easily to adapt sessions as we go.
 I look forward to the opportunity to watch your child's love of learning grow!

 How I work: How I work is the source of my passion and professional pride.
 For the past three years I have worked tirelessly to hone an approach that works for all children with SEN and autism, as well as those with complex needs.
 The approach was borne out of my knack for being able to work well with autistic children.
 I took a step back and began to figure out what worked so well for me where others seemed to fail.
 It was the simple fact that I always met the children where they were; genuinely.
 Many people claim to do this but on closer inspection, the child is always aware that they are being evaluated by the adult’s standards which may not always be aligned with their own at any given time.
 I work from a truly child-centred perspective, attuning all work to their interests and strengths.
 It is very important to me that the child knows and feels I am working within a strengths model and definitely not a deficiency model which is what traditional schools usually employ.
 There are no arbitrary awards such a sticker charts and such unless this is a method that the child genuinely wants and responds to.
 I work from a curriculum model that I personally developed that allows the child to access any given topic in any way they wish while ensuring they are continuously engaging with national curriculum outcomes.
 I employ my own system of assessment and monitoring that involved not tests whatsoever.
 I use Tapestry (a high-quality online learning journal) to track achievements and progress, where appropriate and encourage parents to engage with it.